 .*For budget option you will make your own way to the bus station and overnight bus to Antalya – upon arrival you will make your own way to the hotel (no breakfast or accommodation included with overnight bus).

 DAY 6 ANTALYA (INDEPENDENT OR OPTIONAL TOUR)

 Today is free to discover Antalya on your own or optional tour.
-Beautiful old Mediterranean town with half-timbered Ottoman Houses and ancient harbor.
+The beautiful old Mediterranean town with half-timbered Ottoman Houses and ancient harbor.
 Overnight in Antalya.
 B.

 DAY 7 PERGE, ASPENDOS AND KURSUNLU WATERFALLS AND SIDE

 Pick up from your hotel around 8.00.
 We will visit Perge, which was originally settled by the Hittites around 1500 BC and was one of the largest ancient cities in the Pamphylia region.
 We will visit the impressive colonnaded street, baths, nymphaeum, stadium, Hellenistic gate and agora and see the fountain of the River God, where waters once poured down the center of the city.
 We continue to Aspendos to see one of the best-preserved amphitheaters in the world which has a capacity of 15,000 spectators.
 We will also see the Manavgat Waterfalls and continue to Side where you will have time to discover the ancient road, museum or just spend time in the town (no entry fee included for Side).
 Return to your hotel around 18.00. *You will receive your bus tickets to Denizli from your guide.
 B. L.